Banner

 Can marginal relief be claimed by an Individual?

-Yes, marginal relief can be claim by all persons for whom surcharge is applicable.
+Yes, marginal relief can be claimed by all persons for whom a surcharge is applicable.

-Surcharge will be applicable for individuals if the net total income exceeds 50 Lakhs
+The surcharge will be applicable for individuals if the net total income exceeds 50 Lakhs.

 Clear offers taxation & financial solutions to individuals, businesses, organizations & chartered accountants in India.
 Clear serves 1.5+ Million happy customers, 20000+ CAs & tax experts & 10000+ businesses across India.